mtov/engsoftmoderna/en/chapter2.md

 used in the first edition of the XP book.

 For example, consider the Q&A forum we used earlier.
 The next table summarizes the outcome of a possible release planning.
-In this table, we are assuming that the customer representative wrote 8 stories, that each release has two iterations, and that the team's velocity is 21 story points per iteration (note that the sum of the story
+In this example, we are assuming that the customer representative wrote 8 stories, that each release has two iterations, and that the team's velocity is 21 story points per iteration (note that the sum of the story